MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-average-cost.md

  The valuation date is set automatically.

 ## <a name="setting-up-average-cost-calculation"></a>Setting Up Average Cost Calculation
- The following table describes the two fields in the **Inventory Setup** window that must be filled to enable average cost calculation.
+ The following table describes the two fields on the **Inventory Setup** page that must be filled to enable average cost calculation.

 |Field|Description|
 |---------------------------------|---------------------------------------|